OVasconceloss/codex-hub/README.md

 ## 💻 About

-DevNews is a minimalist website designed to act as a straightforward forum where users can easily access a variety of programming-related content.
+CodexHub is a minimalist website designed to act as a straightforward forum where users can easily access a variety of programming-related content.
 With just a few clicks, visitors can explore a range of resources that truly enhance their knowledge.

 ---

 ## ⚙️ Features

-- [ ] Create account
+- [x] Create account
 - [ ] Search posts by topic
-- [ ] Turn on a user profile
+- [x] Turn on a user profile
 - [ ] Create posts (questions)
 - [ ] Comment on posts (questions)